IsadoraMatias/S1.04-POO-1-Tema-4/README.md

 ## 📁 Files

+- `level1/`
+  - `exercise1/`
+    - `class/Employee.php`
+    - `index.php`
+  - `exercise2/`
+    - `classes/Shape.php`
-- `level1.php`
+    - `classes/Rectangle.php`

-- `level2.php`
+    - `classes/Triangle.php`

-- `level3.php`
+    - `index.php`

 ## 📋 Requirements and ▶️ Execution

 - You can view the results in your terminal.
-Make sure the PHP executable is include in your enviroment variables.
-To run a file, use the file command in your terminal:
+Make sure the PHP executable is included in your environment variables and that you are in the folder where the file is located.

+Run the following command in your terminal to execute the script:

-- `php filename.php`
+- `php index.php`